Jill Tracy: Career

 From 2000 to 2015, Jill Tracy performed as "Belle of the Ball," headlining the wildly popular Edwardian Ball, an annual lavish costumed event in San Francisco and Los Angeles, drawing thousands of spectators worldwide in homage to artist Edward Gorey.

 Since 2015, she has been a headlining performer in the annual Flower Piano Festival, which draws 60,000 people a year to San Francisco Botanical Garden in Golden Gate Park.

 She began collaborating and performing with David J (Bauhaus, Love and Rockets) in 2009, releasing two singles in 2010.
-Accompanying him on piano during live concerts, she developed a post-classical cinematic version of "Bela Lugosi's Dead," and composed a lavish 2-minute solo piano intro which gradually revealed the rhythm of the classic tune as the band joined in.
+Accompanying him on piano during live concerts, she developed a post-classical cinematic version of "Bela Lugosi's Dead," and composed a 2-minute solo piano intro which gradually revealed the rhythm of the classic tune as the band joined in.
 This was released as "Bela Lugosi's Dead (Undead is Forever)" by "David J (with Jill Tracy)" in 2013.
 "We recorded practically in pitch darkness," Jill says of the session, which was captured live in a single take.
 "That's why there is such a gorgeous, seductive urgency to the piece: the band could only hear… and feel… and react."

-“Back during the recording of The Bittersweet Constrain, my engineer Alex Nahas kept referring to my signature dark grand style of playing as ‘Bauthoven,' I loved that phrase.
-This seemed to be an unknowing foreshadow of what Fate had in store," she noted, "as I did not even know David at that time."

 In 2019, she was invited by Bauhaus frontman Peter Murphy to be the opening act for his historical San Francisco and New York City residencies, as well as several of his iconic shows on the Ruby Tour, celebrating 40 Years of Bauhaus (with bassist David J).
 She got to perform with the band, performing her original piano arrangements on "Bela Lugosi’s Dead," as well as "Who Killed Mr. Moonlight."